ericstolly/menu-api/README.md

 }
 ```

-Making a menu update/refresh is quickly done by overriding the `getUpdateType(ButtonUpdateType)#`.
+Making a menu update/refresh is quickly done by overriding the `getUpdateType(MenuUpdateType)#`.
 To disable all update/refreshing of buttons you simply have to remove the overriding method.
-It will default to `ButtonUpdateType.NONE`.
+It will default to `MenuUpdateType.NONE`.

 </br>